Do you tell good stories? Tell stories for good.

 During the program, students have the chance to connect for an hour each month with an alumni mentor working in the field of digital storytelling.
 We also bring alumni and professionals in the field to campus for workshops and events.
 If you are interested in supporting our students, please email Alexandra_Braunstein@brown.edu to learn more.

-- Experience in non-academic writing skills strongly preferred, such as creative fiction and nonfiction, journalism, blogging, etc.
+- Non-academic writing skills, such as creative fiction and nonfiction, journalism, blogging, etc.

-- Curiosity and passion for connecting with others
+- Curiosity, ability to listen, and passion for connecting with others

-- Strong interest in the work of organizations and ventures with a social mission
+- Strong interest in the work of individuals and organizations with a social mission

 - Manages commitments gracefully with attention to accuracy, details, and deadlines